krishaamer/green-filter-research/research/literature/design.md

 | Labelling         | Provide labels to influence choice (for example CO<sub>2</sub> footprint labels)          |
 | Functional Design | Design the environment and choice architecture so the desired behavior is more convenient |

-7 types of nudge by Wee, Choong and Low (2021)
+Types of nudge by Wee, Choong and Low (2021)

 -   Bain et al. (2012) “Promoting pro-environmental action in climate change deniers” **(Need access!)**
 -   Allcott (2011) “Social norms and energy conservation” **(Need access!)**